-These papers consist of mostly undated manuscript notes from the early 19th century, although they contain information from earlier 17th and 18th century sources.
-Notes on Indian languages include vocabulary lists; etymologies of Indian words and names including Massachusetts and other New England place names; and translated Bible passages.
-Numerous native dialects are covered, including but not exclusive to: Algonquin; Chippewa; Massachusetts; Massapee; Micmac; Mohegan; Nantucket; Narragansett; New Zealand Aborigine; Peleu Island; and Sioux.
-Notes on the history of Bridgewater and the surrounding area include information on original land grants, additions, and boundaries to the land; a list of original proprietors; Indian testimony concerning custody of the Elizabeth Islands; and details of land exchanges with Native Americans.
-Numerous citations from Plymouth County Court Records include two Indian deeds from 1711.
+These papers consist of mostly undated manuscript notes from the early 19th century, although they contain information from earlier 17th- and 18th-century sources.
+Notes on Native American languages include vocabulary lists; etymologies of Native American words and names, including Massachusetts and other New England place names; and translated Bible passages.
+Numerous dialects are covered, including but not exclusive to: Algonquin; Chippewa; Massachusetts; Massapee; Micmac; Mohegan; Nantucket; Narragansett; New Zealand Aborigine; Peleu Island; and Sioux.
+Notes on the history of Bridgewater and the surrounding area include information on original land grants, additions, and boundaries to the land; a list of original proprietors; Native American testimony concerning custody of the Elizabeth Islands; and details of land exchanges with Native Americans.
+Numerous citations from Plymouth County Court Records include two Native American deeds from 1711.

 B. Musical notes, n.d.